bcarrillo1051/Atinverter/docs/hardware/atinverter_v2/experimentation.md

 </div>
 <br>

-- ATMEGA328P is operational and performs LED blinking as expected
+- ATMEGA328P is operational and performs LED blinking in accordance with the program routine.

 ## PWM Inversion

-This sections focuses on the verification of `50Hz_PWM_Inverter.ino` and `60Hz_PWM_Inverter.ino` software and ATMEGA328P bootloaded state.
+This section verifies 50Hz and 60Hz PWM inversion employing the `50Hz_PWM_Inverter.ino` and `60Hz_PWM_Inverter.ino` software.
+Given the sequential waveform behavior across different stages of the power inverter, the section is organized into subsections to highlight waveforms specific to each stage.

 ### PWM Generation